judithbergada/bacolonyzer/docs/algorithm.md

 **Figure 5.** BaColonyzer divides the plate into patches containg colony spots.
 Each patch is normalised by subtracting the color of the agar.

-At the end, BaColonyzer provides a big table with statistics of each colony, including colony mean, colony variance, background mean, and background variance.
+At the end, BaColonyzer provides a big table with statistics of each colony, including normalised intensities (NI) of each patch, colony area, colony mean, colony variance, background mean, and background variance.
 Normalized intensity values of each patch (NI) are computed as the sum of all intensity values of the patch, divided by the number of pixels.
+Since all patches have exactly the same number of pixels, bigger colonies will result in higher normalized intensities, allowing to account also for the colony size.
 Results are stored as Output Data.
 Furthermore, in order to visually check that the grid location was achieved properly, BaColonyzer provides some Output Images.
-These are binary images resulting from an Otus’s Binarization [(The OpenCV Library)](https://docs.opencv.org/3.4.3/d7/d4d/tutorial_py_thresholding.html), which is performed after the trimming step to let the users check whether the grid location was successful.
+These are binary images resulting from an Otsu’s Binarization [(The OpenCV Library)](https://docs.opencv.org/3.4.3/d7/d4d/tutorial_py_thresholding.html), which is performed after the trimming step to let the users check whether the grid location was successful.

 ## Flowchart